bytecodealliance/wasmtime/docs/contributing-testing.md

 [upstream](https://github.com/WebAssembly/testsuite/).
 Once it is accepted in the upstream repo, we can update our git submodule and we'll start running the new tests.

+### Adding WASI Integration Tests

+When you have a WASI-specific test program that you'd like to include as a test case to run against our WASI implementation, you can add it to our `test-programs` crate.
+In particular, you should drop a main-style Rust source file into `crates/test-programs/wasi-tests/src/bin/some_new_test.rs` with a name of your choice.
+And that's it!
+The build script included in the `test-programs` crate will automatically generate the necessary boilerplate code for your test program so that it's run on all supported hosts.

+If you would like to tweak which host to run the test program against however (for instance, only on Unix but on Windows), you can tweak that in the build script located under `crates/test-programs/build.rs`.